wallacelw/Competitive-programming/Fluxo/Dinic.md

 use **dinic.flow(source_id, sink_id)** to receive maximum flow from source to sink through the network

-**OBS:** It's possible to access *dinic.edge*, which is a vector that contains all edges and also its respective properties, like the **flow** passing through each edge.
+**OBS:** It's possible to access *dinic.edges*, which is a vector that contains all edges and also its respective properties, like the **flow** passing through each edge.
 This can be used to matching problems for example.

 ### Example